Cyrus (2010 film): Plot

-One night, as they begin to have sex, Cyrus surprises them and says that he has had another panic attack and wants to return home.
+One night, as they begin to have sex, Cyrus surprises them and says that he has been having panic attacks and wants to return home.
 John confronts Cyrus privately, and Cyrus admits that he has been deliberately sabotaging their relationship.
 He moves back home, and John remains wary of him.
 The night before Jamie's wedding, he warns Cyrus not to cause trouble.
 At the wedding, however, Cyrus is hurt when he sees how the event stirs romantic feelings between John and his mother.
 Drunk, he confronts John in the bathroom and attacks him, yelling that John will not take his mother away from him.
 As John defends himself, they spill out of the bathroom, into open view.
 Cyrus makes it look like John attacked him.
 John advises Molly to open her eyes, and storms off, furious.

 Later, Molly believes John's explanation, but John will not continue the relationship, convinced that Cyrus will sabotage it and that he will end up alone in a few years.
 He moves into a cheap apartment.
 Molly confronts Cyrus about his behavior, and describes how unhealthy their intimacy has become.
-Cyrus reconsiders his position and visits John, begging him to come back.
+In the following days, Molly is depressed due to John's absence and how the relationship ended.
+Cyrus, realizing how much John meant to Molly, reconsiders his position and visits John, begging him to come back.
+John refuses to come back and yells at him about his behavior.
 John opens his door to see Cyrus crying, and they reconcile.
 John takes Cyrus home and decides to continue his relationship with Molly.